umhau/umhau.github.io/_posts/2020-11-20-copy-and-modify-a-vm.md

 ---
+layout: post
-layout: copy and modify a virtual machine
+title: copy and modify a virtual machine
 author: umhau
 description: "automate the deployment of virtual machines"
 tags: